Rolls family: John Maclean Rolls

 Lord Llangattock died in 1912.
 His heir was his first son John Maclean Rolls (1870–1916, dsp.), 2nd Baron Llangattock.
 He died at Boulogne in 1916 from wounds received at the Battle of the Somme.
-With his younger brother, Henry Alan, having died four months previously, and none of Lord Llangattock's three sons having had children, the direct male line ended.
+With his younger brother, Henry Allen, having died four months previously, and none of Lord Llangattock's three sons having had children, the direct male line ended.
 John Maclean Rolls was succeeded by his sister Eleanor Georgiana (d.
 1961), wife of John Courtown Edward Shelley.

 Harding-Rolls

-With the death of Charles Rolls, Henry Allen Rolls and John Maclean Rolls and the extinction of the barony and surname in the male line, the estate passed back up the family through the closest member of the family with surviving descendants, Patty Rolls, sister of John Allan Rolls.
+With the deaths of Charles Rolls, Henry Allen Rolls and John Maclean Rolls and the extinction of the barony and surname in the male line, the estate passed back up the family through the closest member of the family with surviving descendants, Patty Rolls, sister of John Allan Rolls.
 She had married John Taylor Harding of Pentwyn, vicar of Rockfield and Canon of Llandaff, son of John Harding of Henbury and Jane Morgan, and they had four children (John Reginald Harding, Charles Allan Harding, Francis Henry Harding and George Valentine Harding).
 John Reginald Harding in turn married Elizabeth Margaret Saunders (daughter of Captain John Saunders of Fuzhou, China) and had five children.
 Upon the extinction of the Rolls branch, the estate came down to his son, John Charles Etherington Harding (born 1898, Xiamen), the first cousin once removed of the 2nd Baron Llangattock, who inherited the house, estate and surrounding farmland, changing his family name to Harding-Rolls for this purpose.